Easy Watermelon Mojito Recipe

 Ingredients and substitutes

 - Watermelon -The best watermelons are the ones that are bright red and juicy.
-A good practice is to let the grocer cut and check before you buy so you know that you’re a good one.
+A good practice is to let the grocer cut and check before you buy, so you know that you’re getting a good one.
 I like to strain the pureed watermelon through a fine mesh sieve because it looks nicer and it’s smoother to drink.
-Having said that, the pulp is good fiber and good for you.
+Having said that, the pulp is a good fiber and good for you.

-- Rum – Ideally, mojitos are made with good quality light rum such as Bacardi (does not have to be expensive but find the best that money can buy).
+- Rum – Ideally, mojitos are made with good quality light rum such as Bacardi (does not have to be expensive, but find the best that money can buy).

 - Sugar – My personal preference for cocktails is simple syrup, but most people don’t usually have sugar syrup lying around.
 So it’s also just easy to use white sugar.
 And to make a simple syrup, boil sugar and water in a small saucepan until it’s all dissolved.
-To make it sugar-free you can add sweeteners.
-Alternatively, you can also agave nectar or honey.
+To make it sugar-free, you can add sweeteners.
+Alternatively, you can also use agave nectar or honey.

 - Juice – I’ve always used tart lime juice to make the classic mojitos, but I think lemon juice also works wonderfully with strawberries.

-- Mint – Fresh mint leaves add a nice refreshing flavor to the drink.
+- Mint – Fresh mint leaves add a nice, refreshing flavor to the drink.
 But you can omit any herb if you do not like mint.

-- Vanilla – Is usually used in traditional mojitos but I don’t usually use it in my fruit combos.
+- Vanilla – Is usually used in traditional mojitos, but I don’t usually use it in my fruit combos.

 - Water – You can use sparkling water or club soda.
 I often like to use tonic water or ginger ale.
-But, if you don’t like the fizz, you can also simply use tap water.
+But if you don’t like the fizz, you can also simply use tap water.

 - Garnish – I like to use fresh strawberries, a lime slice, lemon wedges, and mint or basil leaves.

-Watermelon mojito
+Step-by-step: Watermelon mojito

 One drink